 Department of Telecom (DoT) is primarily responsible for the implementation.
 So who pays for it?
 DoT wants to “tap” the funds from Mahatma Gandhi National Rural Employment Guarantee Act (MNREGA) for bearing the cost of labour for laying optic fibre cable broadband network.
 The Ministry of Rural Development has rejected this plan of DoT but ‘morally’ back the broadband project.

-- DoT will now seek Telecom Commission’s approval to finance the entire project from the Universal Services Obligation (USO) fund.
+- DoT will now seek Telecom Commission’s approval to finance the entire project from the Universal Services Obligation (USOF) fund.

 - The scheme will be implemented through creation of a national optical fibre network (NOFN).